corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/running-a-node.md

 * Optionally, add database configuration settings if they could not be configured in the first step and the local machine does not have access to the remote database.
 In each top-level `[NODE NAME]_node.conf` configuration file, add the database settings and copy the JDBC driver JAR file (if required).
 Edit the top-level `[NODE NAME]_node.conf` files only and not the files inside the node sub-directories (for example, `node.conf`).
 * Optionally, bootstrap the network on the remote machine.
 This is an optional step when a remote machine does not accept `localhost` addresses, or if the generated nodes are configured to run on another host’s IP address.
 If needed, change the host addresses in the top-level configuration files `[NODE NAME]_node.conf` for entries `p2pAddress`, `rpcSettings.address`, and  `rpcSettings.adminAddress`.
-Run the network bootstrapper tool to regenerate the nodes network map: `java -jar corda-tools-network-bootstrapper-Master.jar --dir <nodes-root-dir>`.
+Run the Network Bootstrapper tool to regenerate the nodes network map: `java -jar corda-tools-network-bootstrapper-Master.jar --dir <nodes-root-dir>`.
 For more information, see [Network bootstrapper]({{< relref "../../network-bootstrapper.md" >}}).
 * Run nodes on the remote machine using [runnodes command](#starting-all-nodes-at-once-on-a-local-machine-from-the-command-prompt).

 The steps described above enable you to create the same test deployment as a `deployNodes` Gradle task would create on a local machine.